masthead-data/terraform-google-masthead-agent/REFACTORING-SUMMARY.md

-# Refactoring Summary: Enterprise & Folder-Level Support
+# Refactoring Summary: Organization & Folder-Level Support

 ## Overview

-Successfully refactored the Masthead Terraform module to support enterprise deployments with GCP folders while maintaining backward compatibility with existing single-project configurations.
+Successfully refactored the Masthead Terraform module to support organization-wide deployments with GCP folders while maintaining backward compatibility with existing single-project configurations.

 ## Key Changes

 ### 1. New Deployment Modes

-#### ✅ Integrated Mode (Existing - Backward Compatible)
+#### ✅ Project Mode (Existing - Backward Compatible)
 - Single project setup
 - All resources in one project
 - **No changes required for existing users**

-#### ✅ Enterprise Mode (New)
+#### ✅ Organization Mode (New)
 - Folder-level log sinks
 - Centralized Pub/Sub in deployment project
 - IAM at folder level (inherited by all child projects)